samm-git/clock-controller-esp/README.md

  - [L298N motor driver module H-Bridge](https://www.instructables.com/id/Control-DC-and-stepper-motors-with-L298N-Dual-Moto/)
  - 12V 1A power supply

 ## How it works

 - After startup ESP trying to connect to WIFI and get time from the NTP
-- If time is synced - ESP compares it with slave time in the NVRAM and updates slave clock
+- If time is synced - ESP compares it with slave time in the Non-Volatile memory and updates the slave clock
+- Slave status is stored in Non-Volatile memory every minute, using [Preferences](https://github.com/espressif/arduino-esp32/tree/master/libraries/Preferences) library on the [NVS partition](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html) to optimize wear-out.
+Probably using the I2C FRAM module for that would be a better choice.
 - Code respects configured timezone and automatically synced to NTP every 5m
-- There is a special "init mode" to sync hardware slave with controller
+- There is a special "init mode" to sync hardware slave with the controller
 - At the moment we are using only one (first) channel of the L298N.
-Second could be used for the alarm or led highliting.
+The second could be used for the alarm or led backlight.

 ## Init mode

-As ESP has no any information about slave clock position - we need to sync them.
+As ESP has no information about the slave clock position - we need to sync them.
 To do this - connect PIN_INIT (15) pin to GND and restart ESP.
 It will move arrows every second.
-Wait until clock shows 12:00 AM and immediately unplug wire.
-Clock will be synced with ESP and will switch to normal mode.
+Wait until the clock shows **12:00 AM** and immediately unplug the wire.
+The clock will be synced with ESP and will switch to normal mode.